CableDorado2/IkemenGO-GameModes-Tweaks/external/mods/stageviewer/README.md

 # Stage Viewer Mode (I.K.E.M.E.N.
 GO Module)

 ***Stage Viewer*** Originally created by Yoshin222 for M.U.G.E.N (inspired from Project Justice: Rival Schools 2) is a pre-loaded character that allows view the background graphics of each stage loaded and unlocked.

-This mode is detectable by GameMode trigger as: stageviewer
+This mode is detectable by [GameMode](https://github.com/ikemen-engine/Ikemen-GO/wiki/Triggers-(new)#gamemode) trigger as:
+- stageviewer

 ## Installation